KelechiDivine/livestorm-plugins-examples/custom-background/README.md

 ### `Storage`

 We use `Storage.setItem()` to persist the color of the background that the user entered in the settings of the plugins.
-Then we use the `Storage.getItem()` method to retrieve the color back when users entered the room, that way we can set the proper background color.
+Then we use the `Storage.getItem()` method to retrieve the color back when users enter the room, that way we can set the proper background color.

 Find out more about this API [here](https://developers.livestorm.co/docs/storage).